clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - You calculate macros and track totals for the day
 - Include: protein, fat, calories, net carbs, fiber, Sodium, potassium, and water.
 - When calculating macros: DO NOT display macros for each item of a recipe separately.
-- Brush teeth: Morning: yes/no?
+- Brush teeth & floss: Morning: yes/no?
 - Brush teeth, floss & treat: Evening: yes/no?
 - Sunday Hydrogen peroxide rinse: yes/no?
 - Kombucha: yes/no?